Key details

 Prompt list and color pages

-Characters with dedicated color studies are linked from their names, while the broader prompt list remains lightweight for scanning.
-Over time, the best long-tail pages are the ones that explain why a color is hard: a yellow that is warmer than expected, a gray with almost no saturation, a blue whose brightness is lower than memory suggests, or a red that is less neon than the icon in your head.
+Characters with dedicated color studies are linked from their names, while the wider prompt list remains lightweight for scanning.
+The most useful character pages explain why a color is hard to remember: a yellow that is warmer than expected, a gray with almost no saturation, a blue whose brightness is lower than memory suggests, or a red that is less neon than the icon in your head.

-This page also works as a character color coding reference for the game.
-Each listed prompt has one named character, one target part, and one stored answer color behind the scenes.
-The detail pages expose HEX, RGB, HSB, and HSL values so a player can understand the code after a run instead of treating the result as a mystery.
+This page is also a reference for the game's saved color answers.
+Each listed prompt has one named character, one target part, and one answer color for scoring.
+The detail pages expose HEX, RGB, HSB, and HSL values so a player can read the numbers after a run instead of treating the result as a mystery.

 Browse by color memory